 What is a fraud penalty?

 If I am overpaid unemployment insurance benefits because I worked part-time, had unreported earnings less than my weekly UI benefit amount and was determined to have committed fraud, why do I have to repay the entire weekly amount and not just the partial amount?

 If it is determined that you committed UI fraud then you are penalized for the full week of UI benefit entitlement.
 A non-fraud overpayment may be for a partial week of benefit entitlement.

 If I am unable to repay an overpayment, can the agency stop sending me monthly bills?

 You will not receive a monthly billing statement if your account is currently under appeal (either agency or Circuit Court), pending a decision from a 'waiver' application, pending a bankruptcy proceeding or if the account has been transferred to the Maryland Central Collection Unit.

 If my overpayment account has been transferred to the Maryland Central Collections Unit (CCU), do I contact DLLR or CCU for a repayment plan?

 You should contact the Central Collections Unit to discuss a repayment plan.

-What other resources are available if I am not eligible / disqualified for
+What other resources are available if I am not eligible / disqualified for unemployment insurance benefits?

-Career Centers.
+All UI applicants must register for employment with the Maryland American Job Centers.
 Trained counselors can assist you with your work search and training needs.